-Why: Building Skate Boards to Be Donated to Children’s Charities and Youth Off Streets – Reduce the obesity rate, get kids active, improve mental well -being and the opportunities to be further educated.
+Why: Building Skate Boards to Be Donated to Children’s Charities and Youth Off Streets – Reduce obesity, get kids active, improve teenagers mental well -being and provide further opportunities for life long education.

 Numbers: 20 up to 5,000 delegates.

-Venues: Conference Rooms, Meeting Rooms, Event Halls, Expos, Seminars, Hotels, Office Board Rooms or Outdoors and Skate Parks.
+Venues: Conference Rooms, Meeting Rooms, Event Halls, Expos, Seminars, Hotels, Office Board Rooms or Outdoors and awesome Skate Parks around Sydney, Gold Coast, Brisbane, Adelaide, Aukland and Melbourne.

-INSIGHTS and WISE WORDS for Utilised to Create a Skating Culture:
+INSIGHTS and WISE WORDS Utilised to Create a Skating Culture:

 “Sports, structured play and skate boarding actually helps kids keep engaged in a positive way.
 Shouldn’t we all be focusing our time, attention and resources to support the kids and the organisations who are doing good things?”
 Renata Simril.